The Value of Life Coaching Services for Life’s Transitions

 You don’t need a coach.
-Let’s face it, coaching is a luxury.
-That said, you might be in a situation where you’ve been stagnant and coaching no longer feels like a luxury, it’s a necessity.
-Like when a vacation feels like a necessity -- you need to recharge.
+Let’s face it; coaching is a luxury.
+That said, you might be in a situation where you’ve been stagnant, and coaching no longer feels like a luxury; it’s a necessity.
+Like when a vacation feels like a necessity—you don't want to recharge.
+You need to recharge.
 Coaching is an investment in you, your life today, and your future.

 I am not going to light incense and talk about manifesting your reality.
 I am going to help you clarify what you want and pursue it.
-There’s a lot of mental blocks we’ll get through -- some you’re aware of and some you’re not.
+There are a lot of mental blocks we’ll get through—some you’re aware of and some you’re not.
 I’ll help you address them.

 Let’s do this.
 I look forward to supporting you through this important change.

 Coaching Intro Session